SilinChen40/Wikichat/README.md

 4. **Draft and Refine**: The system drafts an initial response with only verified claims, then refines it to improve clarity, naturalness, and engagement.

+## Architecture Overview

+WikiChat’s architecture is built around a **seven-step pipeline** designed to ensure factual accuracy and conversational quality.
+This pipeline goes beyond simple retrieval and generation, incorporating steps for filtering, claim verification, and response refinement to prevent hallucinations.
+Central to this process is the **DSPy pipeline**, which provides a modular framework for efficient and flexible integration of retrieval, generation, and fact-checking components.

 ## Key Questions

 1. How does WikiChat ensure factual accuracy in its responses while maintaining conversational quality?